Reservatório da Mãe d'Água das Amoreiras tickets & tours | Price comparison

 Work with the short morning window

 This is not a place to leave for "whenever later."
-The current regular visit window is only the morning, so arriving near opening gives you more breathing room and better odds of a calm interior.
+The regular visit window is only in the morning, so arriving near opening gives you more breathing room and better odds of a calm interior.
 If you push this stop too late, the margin disappears quickly and the visit feels compressed.
 That is one of those small Lisbon timing decisions that changes the whole mood.

 Build one west-central Lisbon pairing